How Much Does an Urgent Care Visit Really Cost? A 2026 Guide

 We're here to help you make informed decisions on health insurance for you and your family.
 Check out our FAQs or contact us if you have any additional questions.

 Urgent care is significantly less expensive.
-A typical urgent care visit costs $150–$280, while an emergency room visit averages $1,500–$3,000 or more for the same non-life-threatening issue.
+A typical urgent care visit costs $150 to $280, while an emergency room visit averages $1,500 to $3,000 or more for the same non-life-threatening issue.
+For conditions like UTIs, sore throat, or minor sprains, patients can save $1,000 to $2,500 by choosing urgent care over the ER.

 Yes, most health insurance plans cover urgent care visits.
-You’ll usually pay a copay ($20–$75) or a portion of the cost if you haven’t met your deductible.
-Always check if the center is in-network for the lowest cost.
+You'll usually pay a copay ($20 to $75) or a portion of the cost if you haven't met your deductible.
+Always check if the center is in-network, as out-of-network urgent care may not be covered or will cost significantly more.

 Explore more related content